On February 20, 2018 City Council approved the design contract with Opsis Architecture.

 Located on the west side of 53rd Avenue, across the street from 53rd Avenue Community Park, the center will bring families, friends, and neighbors together in place that is accessible, inclusive, and affordable.
 The City of Hillsboro already owns the 20 acres of land that will house the community center, parking lot, and connecting trails.

-The two-story facility will feature meeting rooms, basketball courts, an indoor walking/jogging track, cardio weight rooms, and more.
+The two-story facility will feature meeting rooms, basketball courts, cardio weight rooms, and more.

 This center will serve everyone, with programs, activities and special events, for our youth, adults, and seniors; and for people with disabilities.